 The probate process can be lengthy, and being a public matter, it also reveals the contents of an estate to the public record through the will.
 For those with large and complicated estates, or if you would rather keep the details of your estate planning private, there are alternatives to the lengthy probate process.

 There are other estate planning tools capable of bypassing probate.
-Certain ownership clauses allow you to name beneficiaries, so that when you die, that property or the contents of that account pass onto said beneficiary.
+Certain ownership clauses allow you to name beneficiaries so that when you die, that property or the contents of that account pass onto the said beneficiary.
 These are payable-on-death accounts and transfer-on-death properties, which recently include vehicles in California.

 Depending on the size, nature, and contents of your estate, you can bypass probate, ask for a short-form probate/summary probate process available only for smaller estates, or take advantage of a series of estate planning tools to completely optimize the inheritance process and make it as quick and cost-effective as possible.
 Be sure to contact a local legal professional and go over your options.